Contributed by: Deepak Sawhney, Executive Coach

 Mr Mahesh Sharma, 56, was a professor living in North India, with three children at home.
 He wanted to find a new career.
 Mr. Sharma wanted to pursue a new challenge.
 So, both decided to become life coaches.

-A L&D corporate professional went on to take up a coaching certification program in 2010 with a view to enrich and grow his career.
-That skill came handy when he decided to quite corporate world in 2013.
-The coach certification acted as a parachute and helped him land safely and running on the ground.
+An L&D corporate professional went on to take up a coaching certification program in 2010 with a view to enriching and growing his career.
+That skill came in handy when he decided to quit the corporate world in 2013.
+The coach certification acted as a parachute and helped him land safely and run on the ground.

 Between 2015 and 2019, the female shares of coach practitioners rose across all regions except the Middle East and Africa.
 The largest increase was in Asia, up by seven percentage points from 52% in 2015 to 59% in 2019.

 The global annual average revenue earned by coaches is USD 47,100.
 Almost three in four coach practitioners (74%) currently hold a credential or certification from a professional coaching organization, up from 70% in the 2016 study.

 The non-profit International Coach Federation, which is considered the main accrediting and credentialing body for both training programs and coaches, estimated in its 2020 Global Coaching Study that there were 71,000 coaches worldwide.

 The numbers have no doubt increased, said Magdalena Mook, executive director of the federation.
 “Every year we’re looking for signs of levelling, but it keeps growing in different parts of the world,” Ms. Mook said.
 “Asia is booming now.”